 GOD'S NAME

-Christ's Role Unlike the Old Testament, the New Testament focuses on human salvation through the blood of Jesus Christ (Matthew 28:19-20, John 3:16) via the New Covenant -- a covenant that Christ inaugurated upon his death (Luke 22:20).
+Christ's Role Unlike the Old Testament, the New Testament focuses on human salvation through the blood of Yeshua/ Jesus (Matthew 28:19-20, John 3:16) via the New Covenant -- a covenant that the Messiah inaugurated upon his death (Luke 22:20).
 Without this covenant, no one could be saved (Matthew 1:21).
-Our salvation depends completely on our belief in Christ's blood saving us (John 20:31), meaning that Jesus Christ is the only name that we are saved by (Acts 4:12, Romans 10:13).
-Before Christ's death, mankind remained in a damned state (1 Corinthians 15:22).
-Therefore, Christ's death was a profound event for all of mankind.
-Not only did Jesus Christ commence the New Covenant with his death, he also become the sole mediator between the mankind and God (1 Timothy 2:5, Hebrews 9:15).
-Being our sole mediator, Christ promised that he would always be with us believers (Matthew 18:20, 28:20).
-Because Jesus Christ is our sole mediator, he instructed us to come to the Father through him when we pray (John 14:13-14, 15:16, 16:23).
-Therefore, it all boils down to this: The New Testament, on the other hand, is all about the Son, therefore the focus is on Jesus Christ and establishing who he was and what he did.
-Just as Jesus Christ's name was not a prominent feature in the Old Testament, the Father's Name isn't a prominent feature throughout the New Testament.
-This is why the name of Jehovah / Yahweh is not in the New Testament writings.
-This, of course, does not diminish Yahweh's Holy Name, as the New Testament reminds the reader that Yahweh is the only true God that is to be worshipped (John 17:3).
+Our salvation depends completely on our belief in the Messiah's blood saving us (John 20:31), meaning that Yeshua/Jesus is the only name that we are saved by (Acts 4:12, Romans 10:13).
+Before the Messiah's death, mankind remained in a damned state (1 Corinthians 15:22).
+Therefore, his death was a profound event for all of mankind.
+Not only did Yeshua commence the New Covenant with his death, he also become the sole mediator between the mankind and God (1 Timothy 2:5, Hebrews 9:15).
+Being our sole mediator, the Messiah promised that he would always be with us believers (Matthew 18:20, 28:20).
+Because Yeshua Messiah is our sole mediator, he instructed us to come to the Father through him when we pray (John 14:13-14, 15:16, 16:23).
+Therefore, it all boils down to this: This, of course, does not diminish Yahweh's Holy Name, as the New Testament reminds the reader that Yahweh is the only true God that is to be worshipped (John 17:3).

 |